NetOxygen/proxypay/README.md

 ## Usage
 ### Signing your requests to ProxyPay
 You have to add in your request a param named **sha_sign** (or SHA_SIGN).
-The easier way to sign your requests is to use the `Paymentrequest` class.
+The easier way to sign your requests is to use the `PaymentRequest` class.

 ```php
 use Netoxygen\ProxyPay\PaymentRequest;